pantheon-systems/documentation/source/content/custom-certificates.md

 **Note:** `AAAA` records are not required, but recommended as a best practice for performance, especially for mobile devices.
 See [Introduction to Domain Name Services](/dns/#what-are-aaaa-records-and-do-i-need-them) for more information.

 ### What if my DNS manager doesn't support CAA DNS records?
-As [discussed above](#disable-lets-encrypt-with-caa-records-required), an empty CAA policy will suffice if you can't create one specifically disabling Let's Encrypt.
-If your CA does not support CAA records at all, Let's Encrypt *will* provision a certificate for the site.
-Please inform your Engagement Manager if this is an issue, as our [Professional Services](/professional-services) team can help.
+CAA records are required  to [prohibit Let's Encrypt from issuing certificates](#disable-lets-encrypt-with-caa-records-required).
+If your DNS provider does not support CAA records, consider one that does.
+If using a DNS provider that supports CAA records is not possible, please inform your Engagement Manager, as our [Professional Services](/professional-services) team can help.

 ## Caveats / Known Issues